scm-codes/flappy-bird-bc/README.md

-# Flappy Bird Python - Behavior Cloning Implementation
+# Flappy Bird Behavior Cloning

 A Flappy Bird game implementation in Python with behavior cloning (imitation learning) capabilities.
 This project allows you to record human gameplay data and train neural networks to imitate human behavior.